Jonathalllllllllll/-Smart-Finance-App/README.md

 Developed as a fullstack development project focused on financial management, modern web technologies and practical application of backend and frontend concepts.

----

-⭐ If you found this project interesting, feel free to explore the repository and follow its development.

-## 📄 License

-This project is intended for educational and development purposes.

-Esse README já está estruturado para ser o **README principal do GitHub**, com instalação, arquitetura, funcionalidades, tecnologias, banco, autenticação, OCR e deploy.